The damped focusing cubic wave equation on a bounded domain: Introduction

 \begin{thm} Fix $\gamma \in L^\infty(\Omega, \mathbb{R}_+)$.
 The spaces $\mathscr{K}^+$ and $\mathscr{K}^-$ are stable under the forward flow of \textnormal{(\ref{KG_nL_damped})}.
 A solution of \textnormal{(\ref{KG_nL_damped})} initiated in $\mathscr{K}^+$ is defined on $\mathbb{R}_+$, and a solution of \textnormal{(\ref{KG_nL_damped})} initiated in $\mathscr{K}^-$ blows up in finite time $t > 0$. \end{thm}

 In particular, below the energy of the ground state, a blow-up solution of (\ref{KG_nL}) cannot be stabilised by the addition of a damping term of the form $\gamma \partial_t u$.

+We will use the notion of generalized geodesic, for which we refer to \cite{MelroseSjostrand}.
+In this article, we always assume that no generalized geodesic has a contact of infinite order with $\partial \Omega$ (see \cite{BLR} for some details about this assumption).

+\begin{defn} For $\omega \subset \Omega$, we say that $\omega$ satisfies the \emph{Geometric Control Condition} (in short, GCC) if there exists $L > 0$ such that any generalized geodesic of $\Omega$ of length $L$ meets the set $\omega$. \end{defn}

 In the defocusing case, that is, with the non-linearity $u^3$ changed into $-u^3$, the energy of a solution is positive and governs its size.
 All corresponding solutions are defined on $\mathbb{R}$, and the only stationary solution is zero.
-In this case, Joly and Laurent \cite{Joly-Laurent} proved a stabilization result under the geometric control condition of Bardos-Lebeau-Rauch \cite{BLR}, on bounded or unbounded domains.
+In this case, Joly and Laurent \cite{Joly-Laurent} proved a stabilization result under the GCC, on bounded or unbounded domains.
 In \cite{JolyLaurentBis}, the same authors consider the case of a non-linearity that is asymptotically defocusing and establish a semi-global controllability result.
 For this type of non-linearity, non-zero stationary solutions exist, but no blow-up phenomenon occurs.

 In the focusing case we consider here, few stabilization or controllability results exist in the literature.
 For a focusing equation on the entire space, or outside a star-shaped obstacle, Alaoui, Ibrahim, and Nakanishi \cite{Alaoui} established stabilization for solutions starting from $\mathcal{K}^+$ when the damping is greater than a positive constant outside a ball.
-Note that assuming that the obstacle is star-shaped is stronger than the geometric control condition.
+Note that assuming that the obstacle is star-shaped is stronger than the GCC.
 Burq, Raugel, and Schlag \cite{BurqRaugelSchlag} proved a dichotomy property for radial solutions of the focusing damped Klein-Gordon equation on the entire space with a constant positive damping: such a solution either blows up in a finite positive time or exists globally in positive time and converges to a stationary solution.
-In \cite{Burq_Raugel_Schlag_weak}, the same authors established a similar dichotomy property in the non-radial case, with a damping independent of $x$ and converging to zero as $t$ tends to infinity.
+In \cite{Burq_Raugel_Schlag_weak}, the same authors established a similar dichotomy property, again in the radial case, with a damping independent of $x$ and converging to zero as $t$ tends to infinity.
 In the case of the cubic focusing radial Klein-Gordon equation on a closed ball of $\mathbb{R}^3$, Krieger and Xiang \cite{KriegerXiang} studied the stability of the system near the static solution $u = 1$, under different dissipative boundary conditions.